Every Kingdom

-Every Kingdom is the debut studio album by British singer-songwriter Ben Howard.
-It was released in the United Kingdom on 30 September 2011 as a digital download, CD, LP, and 200-copy limited edition cassette.
+Every Kingdom is the debut studio album by the English singer-songwriter Ben Howard.
+It was released in the United Kingdom on 30 September 2011 as a digital download, CD, LP, and 200-copy limited edition cassette by Island Records.
 It reached a peak chart position of number four in the UK Albums Chart on 24 February 2013 following his success at the Brit Awards that week.
 The songs on the album were written by Ben Howard and produced by Chris Bond.
 The cover art was designed by Owen Tozer, based on photography by Mickey Smith and Roddy Bow.

-The song "Old Pine" is the music video version of the original found on the Old Pine EP.
-A remix of the song by Everything Everything was released by Howard as a single on 20 July 2012.
-The songs "The Wolves" and "These Waters" are re-recordings of the original versions found on the These Waters EP.
-The song "Keep Your Head Up" is a re-recording of the original version found on the Games in the Dark EP.
+The song "Old Pine" is the music video version of the original found on the extended play (EP) Old Pine (2011).
+A remix of the song by the art rock band Everything Everything was released by Howard as a single on 20 July 2012.
+The songs "The Wolves" and "These Waters" are re-recordings of the original versions found on the EP These Waters (2009).
+The song "Keep Your Head Up" is a re-recording of the original version found on the EP Games in the Dark (2009).
 The song "Black Flies" was released on 21 April 2012 as a 100-copy limited edition LP as part of the 2012 edition of Secret 7", each copy with different cover art.

-The song "Black Flies" was featured in the 2017 Square Enix/Deck Nine game Life Is Strange: Before the Storm's fourth, Bonus episode as the ending song of the episode.
+The song "Black Flies" was featured in the 2017 Square Enix and Deck Nine episodic adventure game Life Is Strange: Before the Storms fourth, bonus episode as the ending song of the episode.

 The album was nominated for the 2012 Mercury Prize.